Boulder Travel Guide

 Weather

 The weather in Boulder, Colorado varies considerably from month to month.
-The number of days with precipitation is variable, but the average temperature hovers between 20 and 26 degrees Celsius.
-The hottest months are June, July and August.
+The number of days with precipitation is variable, but the average temperature hovers between 20-26°C. The hottest months are June, July and August.
 Boulder also experiences a dry season from January to February.
 The coldest month is December.

 The length of the day in Boulder varies significantly throughout the year.
 The shortest day is December 21, and the longest day is June 21.
 In Boulder, there are fifteen hours and one minute of daylight per day.
 The average wind direction in Boulder is west.
 It is usually quite calm during the rest of the year.